-and the current account would equal zero since saving equals investment.
-To investigate these potential effects, we test whether the macroeconomic effects of giant oil discoveries are different across countries depending on their degree of financial openness.
-To capture the level of financial openness, we use a de facto measure-the ratio of total asset and liability to GDP, constructed from updated data on external wealth of nations from Lane and Milesi-Ferretti (2006).36 We calculate the average of this index for each country, and take the median as the threshold to determine whether a country is financially open (above the threshold) or financially closed (below the threshold).
-We then re-estimate our main regressions separately for the two groups of countries.
-Figure IX shows that the responses of the current account, saving, investment and output are roughly similar for the two groups of countries.
+discoveries are different across countries depending on their degree of financial openness.
+To capture the level of financial openness, we use a de facto measure-the ratio of total asset and liability to GDP, constructed from updated data on external wealth of nations from Lane and Milesi-Ferretti (2007).35 We calculate the average of this index for each country and take the median as the threshold to determine whether a country is financially open (above the threshold) or financially closed (below the threshold).
+We then reestimate our main regressions separately for the two groups.
+Figure IX shows that the responses of the current account, saving, investment, and output are roughly similar for the two groups of countries.
 The employment rates decline less in financially open countries.
 The consumption responses have opposite signs for the financially closed and open cases after oil production starts, but the estimates are not precise.

 Thus, the effects of a giant oil discovery on the current account and saving rate are not sensitive to the degree of financial openness.
-One possible explanation is that even those countries that typically face borrowing constraints may see their constraints relaxed after a giant oil discovery since they can use the giant oil fields as collateral when borrowing.
-Indeed, we do not find evidence that the macroeconomic responses to giant oil discoveries for Sub-Saharan African countries is any different than the overall response for other countries as shown in the Supplementary Appendix D.
+One possible explanation is that even those countries typically facing borrowing constraints may see their constraints relaxed after a giant oil discovery because they can use the giant oil fields as collateral when borrowing.
+Indeed, we do not find evidence that the macroeconomic responses to giant oil discoveries for sub-Saharan African countries is any different than the overall response for other countries, as shown in Online Appendix D.